philcali/dialog-wheel/WORKFLOW.md

 #### Input

-The `inputbox` is just a plain text input element.
-The key properties for an `inputbox` is:
+The `input` is just a plain text input element.
+The key properties for an `input` is:

 - `capture_into`: (optional) state field to store the value
 - `text`: (optional) string label for the input box